aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 ## Cleanup

 - To teardown the stack, run the `npm run destroy` command.
+This first invokes the pre-destroy hook (`scripts/pre-destroy.js`), which calls the admin Lambda to delete the QuickSight VPC connection and IAM role.
+After that, `cdk destroy` removes the rest of the stack.
 - The teardown command will not delete data stored in S3, DynamoDB tables, and if enabled, Redshift and OpenSearch.
 These components will have to be manually deleted.
+- If the automated QuickSight teardown fails (for example, because the VPC connection is in `DELETION_IN_PROGRESS` state), wait a few minutes and re-run `npm run destroy`.
+The pre-destroy script is idempotent and will retry only what is still standing.
+If the failure persists, delete the QuickSight VPC connection manually from the AWS console before re-running.

 ## Notices